Platinum-Pedigree-Consortium/Platinum-Pedigree-Inheritance/README.md

 # Platinum Pedigree

-This repository contains the code, data, and documentation for analyses involving the CEPH 1463 pedigree.
+This repository includes the code, data, and documentation for analyzing large pedigrees, such as CEPH-1463.

 ## Pipelines